IrvingRondon/IrvingRondon.github.io/README.md

 ## Work Experience

-*Postdoctoral Research Fellow,  Korea Institute for Advanced Study*
+-Postdoctoral Research Fellow,  Korea Institute for Advanced Study

-**Visiting Research Fellow, Institute for Basic Science, Physics of Complex System**
+-Visiting Research Fellow, Institute for Basic Science, Physics of Complex Systems

-**Visiting Research  Scholar,National Center for Theoretical Sciences,NTHU**
+-Visiting Research  Scholar,National Center for Theoretical Sciences,NTHU

-**Postdoctoral Researcher,**.
+-Postdoctoral Researcher,UNAM

-**Assistant Editor Freelance, Editorial M\'exico, May 2018 - June 2019**
+-Assistant Editor Freelance, Editorial M\'exico, May 2018 - June 2019
 -Proofreading  and editing science books, guides and complementary material for high school programs.

 **Laboratory skills**
--Standard University Laboratory equipment used   in physics and optics.
+-Standard University Physics Laboratory equipment used in physics and optics.

 -Laboratory of colorimetry  (LABEC)  accredited by The  National Laboratory of  Metrology of Mexico (CENAM)